 Key Takeaways

-- The #1 reported scam is the Airport Visa Counter Scam
+- The #1 reported scam is the Airport Visa Counter Scam.

-- 2 of 7 scams are rated high risk
+- 2 of 7 scams are rated high risk.

-- Use app-based ride services (Uber, Grab, Bolt) instead of street taxis
+- Use app-based ride services (Uber, Bolt) instead of unmarked taxis — always confirm the fare before departure.

-- Never accept unsolicited offers from strangers near tourist sites in Hurghada
+- Never accept unsolicited offers from strangers near tourist sites in Hurghada.

 ⚡ Quick Safety Tips

-- Stay within resort areas and the well-patrolled Hurghada Marina for evening entertainment; avoid walking alone in El Dahar old town after dark
+- Stay within resort areas and the well-patrolled Hurghada Marina for evening entertainment; avoid walking alone in El Dahar old town after dark.

-- Always agree on prices before any transaction including taxi rides, camel rides, tours, and restaurant orders; get agreements in writing when possible
+- Always agree on prices before any transaction including taxi rides, camel rides, tours, and restaurant orders; get agreements in writing when possible.

-- Purchase your Egyptian visa at the official bank counter inside the airport for exactly $25 and ignore anyone offering to help in the arrivals hall
+- Purchase your Egyptian visa at the official bank counter inside the airport for exactly $25 and ignore anyone offering to help in the arrivals hall.

-- Carry small bills in Egyptian pounds for daily transactions and keep larger amounts in a hotel safe; avoid displaying large amounts of cash in shops or markets
+- Carry small bills in Egyptian pounds for daily transactions and keep larger amounts in a hotel safe; avoid displaying large amounts of cash in shops or markets.

 The 7 Scams